Dealing with Stool-eating in Dogs

-Your dog's behavior can be interesting, complicated, endearing and surprising.
-It can also be somewhat repugnant – especially the habit of eating feces.
-Although not the favorite topic of dog owners, stool eating, or coprophagia, is a universal canine behavior.
+Your dog’s behavior can be interesting, complicated, endearing and surprising.
+It can also be somewhat repugnant – especially the habit of eating feces, stool or “poop” or whatever term you want to use.
+Although not the favorite topic of dog owners, stool eating, also known by the medical term “coprophagia”, is a universal canine behavior.

 At some point in a dog’s life he’s likely to sample the feces of cats, hoofed animals, (notably horses and deer), rabbits, and other dogs.
 He may even indulge in eating his own stool.